NAchref/RHCSA_TRAINING/README.md

 the software in Red Hat Enterprise Linux.
 Because CentOS does not contain any registered trademarks, it is a common and popular solution that enables people to learn how to work with Red Hat Enterprise Linux.

+What Is Red Hat Enterprise Linux 8 Server?

+RHEL 8 is a Linux distribution.
+As you probably know, Linux is a free operating system.
+That means that the source code of all programs is available for free.